twosixlabs/armory/docs/developers/testing.md

 Tests have to download a bunch of code (external repos,etc.) and model weights the first time around so that one can take a while.

+You will need to have the `ARMORY_GITHUB_TOKEN` env variable set (which may be done by armory configure...but will need to make sure)

 Can use pytest -s to run all tests:
 ```bash